naveenluhach/gameof3/README.md

     "playerMode": "auto"
 }'

 Step 4:
+Check mongo db data at: http://localhost:8081/db/chat_app/

+Step 5:
 Run spring boot application.

-Step 5:
+Step 6:
 Go to http://localhost:8088/ and enter:
 For 1st player: user1 for both real name and nick name.
 For 2nd player: user2 for both real name and nick name.

-Step 6: Only when you press -1, game will start.
+Step 7: Only when you press -1, game will start.